 The most popular techniques for calculating the performance of the code are test coverage and code coverage testing.
 But as you might imagine, they’re not as close.
 I’ve found many times that the research staff and production team are uncertain about the usage of these two terminologies.

-What is the difference between code coverage and test coverage?
+Below are the main differences between code coverage and test coverage:

 Code coverage: This shows the percentage of data covered by Selenium test cases or some other software engineering method by both manual monitoring and automatic testing.
 For instance, if the source code has a basic if … else loop, the code coverage implementation will be 100% of all possibilities that were protected by the test code, i.e. if & else.